Area-53-Robotics/53D-High-Stakes-Notebook/entries/odometry/understand.typ

     = Angular Rotation
     #v(15pt)
   ],
-  image("understand/angular-rotation.excalidraw.svg", fit: "contain", height: 125pt),
   [
     == What is angular rotation?
-    TThe motion of an object along a curved path is known as curvilinear motion.
+    The motion of an object along a curved path is known as curvilinear motion.
 The difference between the initial point and the final point is termed 'motion'.
 The angle difference between the initial and final positions of a point that has rotated along a specified axis is angular displacement.

-    == How does it relate to odeometry?
+    == How does it relate to odometry?
     Odometry calculates the robot's position as an accumulation of the angular rotations the tracking wheel(s) has made since the program's start.
   ],
+  stack(
+    spacing: 10pt,
+    image("understand/angular-rotation.excalidraw.svg", fit: "contain", height: 115pt),
+    admonition(type: "equation")[
+      If:
+      - $theta$ is the angular displacement
+      - $s$ is the distance traveled by the body
+      - $r$ is the radius of the circle along which the body is moving

+      $ theta = s / r $
+    ]
+  ),
 )